abpuccini/maternal-mortality-project/README.md

 **Transform**

-Using Jupyter Notebook/Pandas, we read the downloaded CSVs into a dataframe format.
+- Using Jupyter Notebook/Pandas, we read the downloaded CSVs into a dataframe format.
 We then merged the CDC dataframes from different years together on shared columns, and added an additional columnn comparing deaths to number of births.
 Next we cleaned the Kaiser Family data by removing null values, converted needed values to percentages, built new dataframes with an added column for years, and concatenated seperate dataframes into one.

-Then we reviewed the data of the America's Health Rankings for relevant measures and eliminated others, seperating demographic breakdowns where available into indiviudal CSVs, modified column names to better load into PostGres.
+- We then reviewed the data of the America's Health Rankings for relevant measures and eliminated others, seperating demographic breakdowns where available into indiviudal CSVs, modified column names to better load into PostGres.
 Lastly, we cleaned the UNICEF data by adding columns in for latitude and longitude of the countries, based on location column, split item into two parts and then removed unneeded columns.

 **Analysis**